ArweaveTeam/docs.arweave.org-info/mining/operations/benchmarking.md

 If `true` then the benchmark tool will verify the VDF output against a slower "debug" VDF algorithm.
 This is primarily only useful when you're modifying one of the included VDF algorithms.

 # 3. Deprecated Tools

-There are 2 other benchmarking tools (`2.9` and `packing`) that need to be rewritten and can't be relied on to benchmark packing speed.
+There are 3 other benchmarking tools (`2.9`, `packing`, `./data-doctor bench`) that need to be rewritten and can't be relied on to benchmark packing speed.